 Rarely Laparoscopic assisted PNL may be required especially in the setting of PU junction obstruction.

-Consult Dr Soumyan Dey today for Kidney Stone treatment.
-We are based in Mumbai, Navi Mumbai and Thane.
+Consult Dr Soumyan Dey today for Kidney Stone treatment in Navi Mumbai.
+We are based in Mumbai and Thane as well.

 - Patient is admitted on the morning of surgery, observed overnight after surgery and discharged the next day after an URS, RIRS, MINIPERC.